TomPark2000/Lending.Club-End.to.End.Project/README.md

 Precision measures the accuracy of positive predictions.
 In this case, for 0, it indicates that 98% of loans that were predicted to be defaulted was actually defaulted.
 And for 1, it indicates that 88% of loans that were predicted to be paid off was actually paid off.

+### <ins>Evaluation and Metrics<ins>

+I chose a random user in the dataset, and some of the features of this user was:

+- loan = $7000, 36 month term, 7.89% interest rate and $219 installment
+- user = lives in Wyoming,

+###  <ins>Side-Note: Feature Importance<ins>

+Before training the Deep Neural Network model, I created a simple Random Tree Forest model in order to find feature importance.
+The most important features included: Zipcodes of 937, 116, and 866, interest rate, debt to income ratio, and revolving credit utilization.
+Although this did not cause me to remove any features, it suppored the reasoning for my polynomial features.

-Other things I tried to do
+# <ins>Other things I tried but did NOT implement<ins>

+- Different architecture for the model (hidden layers and number of neruons)

+- Different learning rates for the model

+- Dfiferent class weights for the model

-Categorized annual_inc -> there are too many unique incoms so I categorized the income by classes from the Census Bureau"s 2022 report for Income in the United States, with Lower class: less than or equal to $30,000, Lower-middle class:  30,001– 58,020, Middle class:  58,021– 94,000, Upper-middle class:  94,001– 153,000, and Upper class: greater than $153,000
+- Categorized the annual income by classes from the Census Bureau"s 2022 report for Income in the United States,, with th Lower class: less than or equal to $30,000, Lower-middle class:  30,001– 58,020, Middle class:  58,021– 94,000, Upper-middle class:  94,001– 153,000, and Upper class: greater than $153,000.
+The logic was that there are too many unique incomes, but it also meant that the model wouldn't ingest the linear relationships with annual income and it reduced the model performance

-Dti -> several outliers that are unrealistic or too high.
-For ex.
-9999, +6000, etc. So I deleted the top 0.05% of the values earliest_cr_line -> Extracted the year from earliest_cr_line then categorized by decade
+- Deleted the top 0.05% of the values for Debt-to-income ratio and Revolving Credit Utilization because there are several outliers that are very high.
+However, there might be an explanation for these, so I did not delete the outliers except for the 99999 for dti.
+Deleting these outliers also reduced the overall model performance

+- After extracting the year from earliest credit account, I then categorized by decade.
+However, the model wouldn't ingest the linear relationships with the years and it reduced the model performance

+- Deleted the low-correlated features with loan_repaid (ex. employment length).
+However, this means the model misses out on other relationships and reduced the model performance (and it didn't allow for polynomial features)